A Nightmare on Elm Street 2: Freddy's Revenge: Homoerotic subtext

 Film commentators have often remarked on the film's perceived homoerotic theme, claiming its subtext suggests Jesse is a repressed homosexual.
-They note, in particular, the scenes where he encounters his gym teacher at a fetish club, and his flight to a male friend's house after he attempts to make out with his girlfriend at her pool party.
+They note, in particular, the scenes where he encounters his gym teacher Coach Schneider at a fetish club, and his flight to his male friend Grady's house after he attempts to make out with his girlfriend Lisa at her pool party.
 Further, actor Mark Patton, who plays Jesse, played a role so often written as female in the subgenre (such as in the first film) that it has become known as the "final girl".
 At the time of its release, one publication referred to it as "the gayest horror film ever".
 In the 21st century, it has become a cult film for gay audiences.
 On Never Sleep Again: The Elm Street Legacy, David Chaskin refers to a 2009 list on Cracked.com which lists "The 5 Most Unintentionally Gay Horror Movies", with Freddy's Revenge as number one, and states that "There is nothing logical that can explain the level of homoeroticism in this movie".

 The book Welcome to Our Nightmares: Behind the Scene with Today's Horror Actors elaborates on the film's homoerotic subtext, stating that: "The film suggested an undertone of homosexuality, starting with the protagonist's gender-neutral name.
 Jesse's rarely fully clothed.
 He and a tormentor have a sweaty wrestling match.
 His coach, clad in leather, basically hits on him in a gay bar, then gets killed by Freddy, including a bare-ass spanking.
 Freddy emerges from Jesse's stomach in the same forced-birth technique that made the Alien films legendary."

 Mark Patton has claimed the film's gay subtext was increasingly emphasised through script rewrites as production progressed.
 "It just became undeniable" he told BuzzFeed in 2016.
 "I'm lying in bed and I'm a pietà and the candles are dripping and they're bending like phalluses and white wax is dripping all over.
 It's like I'm the center of a [...] bukkake video."
 He has felt betrayed since he knew the filmmakers were aware he was gay, but closeted.
-They had considerable leverage over him in having him perform a role that, combined with his performance as a gay teen in Come Back to the Five and Dime, Jimmy Dean, Jimmy Dean the year before, led to him being typecast as gay.
+They had considerable leverage over him in having him perform a role that, combined with his performance as a gay teen in Come Back to the 5 & Dime, Jimmy Dean, Jimmy Dean the year before, led to him being typecast as gay.
 The role called attention to what he was trying to avoid discussing and would have forestalled him getting any significant roles in 1980s Hollywood.